Kentucky Educational Television: Education

 While most of KET's educational content is now delivered outside of television, its production continues at KET.
 The network was one of the first PBS LearningMedia partners when the service was created in its present form in 2011; KET content on PBS LearningMedia generated 3.5 million views, more than half outside of Kentucky, in KET's 2020–21 fiscal year.
 KET also continues to offer GED education services under the brand FastForward.

 In 1987, the KET Enterprises unit began syndicating Learn to Read, an adult literacy program produced by commercial station WXYZ-TV in Detroit for people with a fourth-grade education or less, to public television stations.

 Stations

 KET broadcasts from 16 main transmitters and three low-powered translators on the ultra high frequency (UHF) band.
 In the Louisville area, KET has two transmitters: WKPC-TV (channel 15) and WKMJ-TV (channel 68), a legacy of when WKPC-TV was a separate station before being bought by KET in 1997.
 The latter converted to ATSC 3.0 (NextGen TV) operation on September 19, 2022.
+WCVN-TV in Covington began ATSC 3.0 broadcasts on June 5, 2023, as part of a partnership with Public Media Connect, the public broadcaster serving the Cincinnati area; KET provides transmission capacity in 3.0 format for WCET and WPTO (as well as datacasting capabilities for both organizations) and vice versa in 1.0 format, with fiber delivering signals between Lexington and Dayton, Ohio.
+This was the first partnership between separately owned public broadcasters.

 Translators

 KET also operates three translator stations:

+KET previously had translators in other communities throughout the state.
+The original network design included translators at Hopkinsville and Owensboro.
+Another four were added by 1973, including Barbourville, Cowan Creek, Pineville, and Whitesburg.
+The Owensboro translator was taken out of service in 1974 when its location, the Daviess County Vocational School, was demolished; no good local KET signal was available there until WKOH-TV was built in 1979.